mcyster/ai/00docs/approach.md

 ScenarioSetBuilder<Context>
-- currently spring focus
-- move to be type focused
-- allow multiple types
-- support translating context types / having a set of supported type
 - enable
   - ExtoleSupperContext to use ExtoleAdminContext scenarios
   - ExtoleAdmiNContext to also use void scenarios

 Weave -> AdvisorContext
+- operations?
 WeaveOperation -> AdvisorOperation

 Support nesting of Weave Operations between scenarios

+ScenarioType where?
+- WeaveStore
+- ScenarioSet

+OpenAi searchTool / codeInterpreterTool are special for OpenAI
+- move tool builder to be part of AdvisorBuidler
+- need to remove special code from withTool  <<<<<-------- TODO

 ---